Emma Stone: Films with Yorgos Lanthimos and professional expansion (2018–present)

 Stone collaborated with director Yorgos Lanthimos on several projects, such as The Favourite (2018) and Poor Things (2023); she won her second Academy Award for Best Actress for her performance in the latter.

 In 2018, Stone and Rachel Weisz played Abigail Masham and Sarah Churchill, respectively; two cousins fighting for the affection of Queen Anne (Olivia Colman), in Yorgos Lanthimos's historical comedy-drama The Favourite.
 She found it challenging to be an American among an all-British cast, and struggled with mastering her character's accent.
 The film premiered at the 75th Venice International Film Festival to critical acclaim.
 Michael Nordine of IndieWire praised Stone for taking on such a bold role following the success of La La Land, and termed the three lead actresses "a majestic triumvirate in a period piece that's as tragic as it is hilarious."
 Stone then executive-produced and starred in the Netflix dark comedy miniseries Maniac (2018), directed by Cary Joji Fukunaga.
 It featured Stone and Jonah Hill as two strangers whose lives are transformed due to a mysterious pharmaceutical trial.
 An admirer of Fukunaga's work, she agreed to the project without reading the script.
 Judy Berman of Time magazine was impressed with Stone and Hill for their growth as actors since Superbad and noted the complexity in their performances.
 Stone received her fifth Golden Globe nomination and third Oscar nomination for The Favourite, and additionally earned SAG nominations for both Maniac and The Favourite.
 That same year, Stone appeared in Paul McCartney's music video for his song "Who Cares".

 Stone reprised her role as Wichita in Zombieland: Double Tap (2019), the sequel to 2009's Zombieland, which received mixed reviews and grossed $125 million worldwide.
 She narrated the Netflix documentary series The Mind, Explained (2019) and reprised the voice role of Eep in The Croods: A New Age (2020), the sequel to 2013's The Croods.
-In 2021, Stone played Cruella de Vil (originated by Glenn Close in the previous live-action adaptations) in Craig Gillespie's crime comedy Cruella, a Disney live-action based on the 1961 animation One Hundred and One Dalmatians.
-Starring opposite Emma Thompson, Stone also served as an executive producer of the film alongside Close.
+In 2021, Stone played Cruella de Vil in Craig Gillespie's crime comedy Cruella, a Disney live-action film based on the 1961 animated film One Hundred and One Dalmatians.
+Stone also served as an executive producer of the film alongside Glenn Close, who had portrayed Cruella in earlier live-action adaptations.
 The film was released in US theaters and on Disney+ Premier Access to positive reviews and grossed $233 million worldwide against its $100 million budget.
 Justin Chang of Los Angeles Times wrote that despite the film's flawed screenplay, Stone was "wholly committed, glammed-to-the-nines"; Chang favorably compared it with her performance in The Favourite, adding that she "nailed every nuance as another lowly young woman turned ambitious schemer".
-For Cruella, Stone garnered another Golden Globe nomination.
+For Cruella, Stone garnered her sixth Golden Globe nomination.